 They had heard of our plans to open a pilot centre in Rochdale, watched Three Girls, knew of the National grooming gang scandal and the connections to these horrific crimes in Rochdale and so they all decided to support us and help us in our efforts……

-The after party I’m told involved lots of Prosecco, blazing fires, food and giggles and when I met for them a couple of weeks later at Hollingsworth Lake so they could hand over their hard earned donation, there was more fun and frolicking all round!!
-In fact I needed to have muscles like Superman to carry the big cheque we had made for this special occasions, as it’s the size of a front door and weighs just as much lol!!
+The after-party I’m told involved lots of Prosecco, blazing fires, food and giggles and when I met for them a couple of weeks later at Hollingsworth Lake so they could hand over their hard-earned donation, there was more fun and frolicking all round!!
+In fact I needed to have muscles like Superman to carry the big cheque we had made for this special occasion, as it’s the size of a front door and weighs just as much lol!!

 I think it’s important to say here that although we are just a small charity at the moment, the reason we are at this point is entirely due to the wonderful people who have dedicated their lives over the past year without being paid a single penny.
 Unlike many of the big national charities, there is no one earning big salaries, no enormous bonuses, nobody draining resources.
 We have got to this place entirely because of the unrelenting commitment of ordinary people like us, who believe we need to change things for the better.
 It has been a pure labour of love!

 Please remember our charity if you are thinking of doing a fundraising event this year.
 Please help us as we work towards creating a new way of tackling childhood sexual abuse and giving survivors a voice, as we fight for the changes to the criminal justice system which are so desperately needed.

 Please note, our team are taking a short break over Christmas as will not be checking emails regularly.
 We'll respond once we are back on Tuesday 3rd January.
 Thank you for understanding.